 - Chambers Asia Pacific, ranked individual in Banking and Finance: Acquisition Finance (2013-present)

-- The Legal 500 Asia Pacific, Hall of Fame in Banking and Finance (2020 - present)
+- Legal 500 Asia Pacific, recognised as a leading individual (Hall of Fame) for Banking and Finance (2020-present)

 - Best Lawyers in Australia, listed in Banking and Finance Law and Private Equity Law (2016-present)